vinnyhoward/CloneXSubgraph/README.md

 List of queries that are done or currently under the works

-❌ Query token metadata (Having issues with assemblyscript parsing my data)
+❌ Query token metadata (Having issues with assemblyscript parsing my trait data.
+May use a backend just to store and fetch traits by token id)
-- Query Owner Data
+- Query sales for the last 30 days
 ✅ Query transactions of the last 30 days
 ✅ Query transactions within a specific time frame
-- Query sales for the last 30 days
+✅ Query account data by wallet address

 ## Links
 - Project: https://rtfkt.com